 As with everything you buy, you do get what you pay for.
-Coming in at nearly £80 ($150USD) it would be disappointing if the keyboard felt cheap but as always Logitech have over delivered with an extremely good product.
+Coming in at nearly £80 ($150USD) it would be disappointing if the keyboard felt cheap but as always Logitech has over-delivered with an extremely good product.

 The K800 is a sturdy keyboard that doesn’t feel flimsy in any way.
-The contrast between the matt and gloss black plastics coupled with the illuminated keys means its extremely easy to see where you are typing even when its 2am and all the lights are out.
+The contrast between the matt and gloss black plastics coupled with the illuminated keys means it is extremely easy to see where you are typing even when its 2am and all the lights are out.

 Logitech K800 practical Usage

 The reason for me ordering a new keyboard for my computer was because I had spent a long time developing websites on a Mac mini, after moving back to Windows using a terrible Razer Lycosa keyboard which is honestly the worst keyboard I have ever used I was finding it hard to adjust.
 At the end of a long day coding my knuckles and fingers hurt, and I was constantly mispressing keys.

 Logitech’s K800 has been a great replacement for my old keyboard, allowing me to touch-type freely and code once again for extended periods of time.
 If you’re a developer or writer then this is the keyboard for you!